Get To Know Our Staff

 Adolescent Guide, White Oaks Middle School

 Sarah graduated with a B.A. in history from Christendom College and has taught humanities, language arts, SAT prep and math at the middle and high school level since 2007.
-She began educating herself in the Montessori method the following year upon the birth of her first child, and has incorporated Montessori both at home and in the classroom these many years since.
+She began educating herself in the Montessori method the following year upon the birth of her first child, and has incorporated Montessori both at home and in the classroom ever since.
 With two children on the Autism Spectrum, she intimately recognizes the value of Montessori’s individual and communal approach to learning.
-Sarah joined White Oaks Middle School in its maiden year and teaches history, language arts, and math.
+Sarah joined White Oaks Middle School in its maiden year and continues to teach history and language arts.
 She also volunteers as a 7th grade catechist at St. John the Baptist Catholic Church.
-Sarah and three boys attend John XXIII Montessori Children’s Center.
+Sarah’s children attend John XXIII Montessori Children’s Center.